stanford-policylab/opp/py/data_readme_template.md

   in the same day at the same location
 - Data is lacking search/contraband information
 - Data consists only of citations
+- When speed and posted_speed were 0, we set them to NA, under the assumption that this was a default value and the stop was unrelated to speed
+- subject_race is based on the raw column Race, passed through as raw_race

 ## Lubbock, TX
 **Data notes**: